Syllabus for Structural Bioinformatics

 60 credits within the Master's Programme in Molecular Biotechnology Engineering of which 15 credits chemistry.
 Participation in Cell Biology of which 6 credits should be completed.

 On completion of the course, the student should be able to:

-account for the purpose, theoretical background, ethical aspects and limitations of the above mentioned bioinformatics methods and use this knowledge to interpret relevant results.
+- account for the purpose, theoretical background, and limitations of the above mentioned bioinformatics methods and use this knowledge to interpret relevant results.

 Lectures, seminars and computer exercises.
 Attendance at seminars and full participation in computer labs is mandatory to pass the course.